What Is Posttraumatic Stress Disorder (PTSD)?

-Post-traumatic stress disorder affects 7.7 million adult Americans and a significant number of children as well.
-One study found that 3.7% of adolescent boys and 6.3% of adolescent girls had post-traumatic stress disorder.
+Posttraumatic stress disorder affects 7.7 million adult Americans and a significant number of children live with PTSD as well.
+One study found that 3.7% of adolescent boys and 6.3% of adolescent girls had posttraumatic stress disorder.
 Women typically experience more trauma than men, particularly owing to sexual assaults, and so the number of women with PTSD is much higher than that of men (PTSD Statistics And Facts).

-With help, the prognosis of post-traumatic stress disorder is positive.
-On average, those who receive treatment for PTSD experience symptoms for 36 months as compared to 64 months for those who do not receive help.1 Treatment can include therapy, medications and PTSD support groups.
+With help, the prognosis of posttraumatic stress disorder is positive.
+On average, those who receive treatment for PTSD experience symptoms for 36 months as compared to 64 months for those who do not receive help.1 However, for some, PTSD lasts much, much longer.
+Treatment can include therapy, medications and PTSD support groups.

-Several criteria must be met in order to be diagnosed with post-traumatic stress disorder (PTSD); the post-traumatic stress disorder definition contains six parts.
+Several criteria must be met in order to be diagnosed with posttraumatic stress disorder; the PTSD definition contains six parts.

 - Experiencing or witnessing a traumatic event where there is a physical threat; a response of helplessness and fear